ethereum/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 contract creation  53000        changed in homestead from 21000
 =================  =========    =============================

-Account Interactions Example - Betting Contract
+Account interactions example - betting contract
 ================================================================================
 As previously mentioned, there are two types of accounts: